 The best way to experience this place is to order a combo of meats for the whole table.

-For the two of us, we order the beef combo, which came with Thinly Sliced Brisket, Prime Marinated Beef, Prime Boneless Short Rib, Soybean Paste, and Kimchi Stew.
+For the two of us, we ordered the beef combo, which came with Thinly Sliced Brisket, Prime Marinated Beef, Prime Boneless Short Rib, Soybean Paste, and Kimchi Stew.

 The best thing about this experience is that the waiter will grill the meat for you to perfection.
 Of course, you can do the grilling yourself if you are so inclined.

 We devoured our beef with a large selection of sides, including kimchi, boiled potato slicked with sugar and soy, fish cake noodles, sheets of rice paper, and a bean sprout salad.

 The meal was satisfying, the service excellent, and the price very reasonable.

 The restaurant we visited is in Buena Park, but they also have a location in Los Angeles.

 A little shack in a residential area is hard to miss, but if you love Sushi, you must stop here.

 Ozen offers a large selection of rolls, Sushi, Sashimi, and hand-rolls – ala-cart and all-you-can-eat.
 Everything is fresh and tasty.

 We usually get the all-you-can-eat option and try new things along with our favorites.
 We tried the Ozen roll, Crunch roll, Rainbow roll, and salmon and tuna sushi during our last visit.
 We also had crunch and spicy tuna hand-rolls.
 All came out as expected and mouth-watering.